Azure/azure-sphere-samples/Samples/SystemTime/README.md

 ## Prerequisites

 This sample requires the following hardware:

-- Azure Sphere MT3620 board
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../HardwareDefinitions) hardware requirements.

+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../HardwareDefinitions/README.md) file.

 - CR2032 coin cell battery (not installed)
 - J3 jumper is set to the 3v3 position (pins 2 and 3 of J3 are connected)

-**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
-To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../HardwareDefinitions/README.md).
-Battery support may differ for your hardware; check with the manufacturer for details.

 ## Setup